datoujinggzj/zg104.github.io/_posts/2020-02-28-logistic-regression.md

 ## Conclusion

-__Mathematics and statistics are just like twins that Nobody is able to completly separate. <br/> So, let this be a reminder for us all to always remember that it is extremely important and necessary to truly understand the mathematical backgroud of every machine learning algorithm as much as possible.__
+__Mathematics and coding are just like twins that Nobody is able to completly separate if you want to be an expert in machine learning. <br/> So, let this be a reminder for us all to always remember that it is extremely important and necessary to truly understand the mathematical backgroud of every machine learning algorithm as much as possible.__